elunna/nerfhack-changelog/README.md

 * Rangers are not stunned from using portals (they are used to quick travel)

 ### ROGUE
+* Rogue's can inflict **backstab damage** for the first thrown weapon.
+In 3.4.3 this was a very powerful mechanic that was nerfed in 3.6.
+We are bringing it back in a limited form as a callback to 3.4.3 but also because it strongly fits the theme of the role.

 * Rogues start with +1 short sword (from DynaHack)
-* Rogue's can inflict backstab damage for the first thrown weapon
 * Rogues get bonus backstab damage when using stilettos in melee
 * Rogues also get a multishot bonus for knives.
 * Rogues start with a +2 stiletto instead of a short sword